Core Principles

 Saravali

 The Saravali provides additional layers, noting the Sun’s Sattvic guna and the specific shade of complexion—a unique red-green mixture that suggests the meeting of passion (red) and growth (green) in conscious awareness.
 It elaborates on the Sun’s association with copper, temples, and pungent tastes, while confirming the courageous, steady temperament and sharp intellectual faculties.
+Kalyana Varma’s treatment emphasizes the solar connection to governmental authority and royal dignity.

 Temporal Rulership